 At its monthly board meeting on August 11, 2011, McHenry Township Board of Trustees voted to launch a township-wide Blue Star Banner Program in order to give its residents the opportunity to show their support to the family members of those serving in the U.S. Armed Forces.

 The qualified recipients (authorized family member) will be invited to attend a special presentation Township Board Meeting where they will be presented with the Blue Star Banner and a special Resolution in their honor.
-The presentations will take place in July every year.
+The presentations will take place in August.

 The presentations are made by McHenry Township and Beta Omicron Master a McHenry sorority (formally Beta Sigma Phi, McHenry Chapter Zeta Theta).
 In addition to the sorority contributing the banners, they have hung a Blue Star Banner plaque in the entry foyer of the Township office building with brass plates inscribed with the names of each soldier.
 It commemorates the service to our country of each honoree and that their family has received a Blue Star Banner.
 Beta Omicron Master is a non-collegiate service sorority.